Claire McCaskill: Career after public office

 On January 15, 2019, McCaskill joined NBC News and MSNBC as a political analyst.
 McCaskill is featured as a regular guest on Deadline: White House and Morning Joe.
 She also makes frequent appearances on The Last Word with Lawrence O'Donnell and The 11th Hour with Brian Williams along with, MSNBC and NBC News Special Event Breaking News Coverage.

 In May 2021, McCaskill was reportedly being considered for an ambassadorship in Europe under the Joe Biden administration.

-In October 2022, McCaskill joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.
+In October 2022, McCaskill joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus leader Dick Gephardt and former Massachusetts lieutenant governor Kerry Healey.

 Personal life

 McCaskill was married to David Exposito, with whom she had three children.
 The couple divorced in 1995, after 11 years of marriage, while McCaskill was Jackson County Prosecutor.
-David Exposito was found murdered in Kansas City, Kansas on December 12, 2005.
+David Exposito was found murdered in Kansas City, Kansas, on December 12, 2005.
 Exposito's murder has never been solved.

 McCaskill married Joseph Shepard in 2002.

 On the October 3, 2009, episode of Wait Wait...
-Don't Tell Me! on National Public Radio, McCaskill spoke about a vacation early in her career as a lawyer, where she was a contestant on High Rollers.
-McCaskill reigned as champion for four days, and later sold several of her prizes to pay off her student loan debt.
+Don't Tell Me! on National Public Radio, McCaskill spoke about a vacation early in her career as a lawyer, when she was a contestant on High Rollers.
+McCaskill reigned as champion for four days and later sold several of her prizes to pay off her student loan debt.

 McCaskill's mother, Betty Anne McCaskill, died on October 29, 2012, from natural causes at the age of 84.
 A convert to Roman Catholicism, McCaskill was denied communion for her pro-choice stance on abortion by then-Bishop Raymond Burke, later Cardinal Raymond Burke.

-McCaskill maintains residences in Washington, D.C. and Kirkwood, a suburb of St. Louis.
+McCaskill maintains residences in Washington, D.C., and Kirkwood, a suburb of St. Louis.
 She joined Sheryl Sandberg's movement to encourage young women to be more assertive in professional interactions.
 On February 22, 2016, McCaskill announced that she had been diagnosed with breast cancer.
 She stated through Tumblr, "It's a little scary, but my prognosis is good and I expect a full recovery."